ascheben/pteropus_popgen_analysis/README.md

 # Analysis of the population genetics of four flying fox species (*Pteropus*)

-We investigate the population genomics of the highly mobile flying foxes *Pteropus alecto*, *P. conspicillatus*, *P. poliocephalus* and *P. scapulatus* across large parts of their overlapping ranges in Australia, Indonesia and New Guinea.
+We investigate the population genomics of the highly mobile flying foxes *Pteropus alecto*, *P. conspicillatus*, *P. poliocephalus*, and *P. scapulatus* across large parts of their overlapping ranges in Australia, Indonesia, and New Guinea.
 Using reduced-representation resequencing and an array of population genetics analyses, we examine the extent to which panmixia, isolation-by-distance and hybridization shaped these populations.
 This repository supplements our manuscript by providing additional datasets and scripts used to generate our results and figures.

 ## Repository contents